hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - spear: designed to get a single recipient to respond
   - mitigation: 1) browser alert; 2) email filtering
   - endpoint mitigation: 1) spam & virus filter; 2) up-to-date antimalware

-- Cross Site Script (XSS):
-  - web application gathering malicious data
-  - usually gathered in the form of a hyperlink
-  - click on this link from another website, instant message, or simply simply just reading a web board or email message.
-  - encode the malicious portion of the link to the site in HEX (or other encoding methods)
-  - prevention: 1) sanitize user input; 2) limit use of user-provided data; 3) utilize the content security policy
-  - preventive measures: 1) client-side scripts on a per-domain basis; 2) contextual output encoding/escaping

 - TAXII/STIX